If you are in crisis, please reach out to one of the crisis lines by clicking on the logos below.

 SEPTEMBER 18, 7:45 a.m. – 5:30 p.m. (subject to change)

-7:45 a.m. – 12:00 noon: National and state keynote presentations
+7:45 a.m. – 12:00 noon: National and State Keynote Presentations

 • State Update – Tammy Weppelman, Director of Suicide Prevention, Policy and Services, Office of Mental Health Coordination, Behavioral Health Services, Texas HHSC